 Broken Foot, Sore Knee, or Sprained Ankle?
 No Excuses!
 You can still get a great workout.

-Recently my boyfriend broke his foot, leaving him to hobble around on crutches.
-Needless to say, this seriously interrupted his exercise routine.
+A few weeks ago my boyfriend broke his foot, leaving him to hobble around on crutches.
+Needless to say, this seriously interrupted his exercise routine!
 Rather than become deconditioned, we made adjustments to the exercise routine.

 Looking on the bright side, there are a few benefits (if you can call them that!) to walking on crutches.
 Walking with crutches is more cardio-intensive than walking on your own two feet, i.e. a 150 lb. person on crutches burns approximately 340 calories per hour, versus an able 150 lb. person walking at a moderate 3 mph (walking-the-dog) pace, burns about 225 calories/hour.

 Other cardio workouts include the rowing machine (otherwise known as the ‘erg’) - if you are not able to use your leg/foot, you can use the seat in a stable position and row with the upper body to get the heart pumping.
 Perhaps your gym has an upper body ergometer at the gym which is basically a bicycle for the arms.

 Once you get over the initial soreness, the crutches actually help build abdominal and upper body strength.
-To strengthen the forearms and wrists for grasping the crutches, try wrist curls/extensors.
+To strengthen the forearms and wrists for grasping the crutches with more strength, try wrist curls/extensors.
 Also, did you know that there is a full body strength correlation between grip strength and the rest of the body?
 Take advantage!

 Wrist curls/extensors are performed holding dumbbells.
 Stabilize the forearm on a bench or chair and perform a few sets of 20 palm up, then 20 palm down.
 You will need more weight for the palm up variety.